-"Hotbite" is a line of lunch boxes that heats its contents to help one avoid the long microwave queues at workplaces and personalize hygiene by avoiding the usage of dirty microwaves.
+"Hotbite" is a line of lunch boxes that heats its contents to help you avoid the long microwave queues at workplaces and personalize hygiene by negating the usage of dirty microwaves.

-With models designed for regular and soup meals, its users can meet their nutritional goals without having to worry about resorting to expensive and average canteen food.
-Compared to existing solutions, "Hotbite" steps up the game through its innovative shape and modular design to help one enjoy their meals.
+With models designed for regular and soup meals, it meets the nutritional goals of its users without resorting to expensive and average canteen food.
+Compared to existing solutions, "Hotbite" steps up the game through its innovative shape and modular design to help you enjoy meals.

 LONG microwave queues